w3c/aria-practices/aria-hidden.md

 </a>
 ```

 Warning.
-Only use `aria-hidden="true"` when hiding content from only assistive technologies improves the experience for users of assistive technologies.
+Only use `aria-hidden="true"` when hiding content from only assistive technologies improves the user experience of assistive technologies.